pwaring/flossuk-newsletter/2016/content/book-reviews/waring-electronic-dreams.md

 of spurring them on.

-Even though I have read widely about the period in question, there were still some new facts and tidbits to enjoy.
+Even though I have read widely about the period in question, there were still some new facts and titbits to enjoy.
 For example, I'd somehow managed to miss Prestel, the Post Office system which could be seen as an early version of the World Wide Web.
 Also, whilst the information on the Acorn, Spectrum and Commodore machines didn't cover anytthing new to me, the Oric computer was